procudin/catchable-enumerable/README.md

     .ToArray();
 ```

-But sometimes it happens that a function called inside a request can throw an exception, which in some cases we can be ignored, however we must write a bunch of boilerplate to handle this exception:
+But sometimes it's happens that a function called inside a request can throw an exception, which in some cases can be ignored or replaced with default value.
+However we must write a bunch of boilerplate to handle this exception:

 ```cs
 var target = source